 Promoting British Values at Archdeacon Cambridge’s Church of England Primary School

-The school readily incorporated the values into Spiritual, Moral, Social and Cultural teaching and learning and made links to our Christian Values of Compassion, Endurance, Forgiveness and Thankfulness.
-We have a permanent display next to the worship board and refer to British Values as appropriate.
-The British Values display includes a map of the United Kingdom as a means of setting the values in a larger context, for example ‘Rule of Law’.
-The children understand why we keep the Golden Rules in school so the notion of Rule of Law is an extension of the concept.
-Similarly, ‘Community’ includes our school community, the wider community locally, nationally through celebrations such as the Queen’s 90th birthday and the global community when we focus on Christian Aid fund raising and other charity activities.
-Collective Worship planning identifies the links to values as in the example below.
+The school readily incorporates the values into Spiritual, Moral, Social and Cultural teaching and learning and makes links to our Christian Values of Compassion, Endurance, Forgiveness and Thankfulness.
+We have a permanent display next to the worship board and refer to British Values as appropriate, for example when reinforcing ‘Democracy’ when choosing our new House names.
+Our community includes our school community, the wider community locally, nationally through celebrations such as the Queen’s Platinum Jubilee and the global community when we focus on Christian Aid fund raising and other charitable activities.
+Collective Worship planning identifies the links to values as in the examples below.

 Democracy is embedded within Archdeacon Cambridge’s.
-Children have the opportunity to have their voices heard through our School Council, pupil questionnaires and regular ‘pupil voice’ assemblies.
+Children have the opportunity to have their voices heard through our School Council, pupil questionnaires and regular ‘Pupil Voice’ assemblies.
 The election of School Council is based on the children’s vote in each class.
-Our school behaviour policy involved rewards which the children vote on in class through class charters.
+Our school behaviour policy involves rewards which the children vote on in class through class charters.

 The Rule of Law: